This berry smoothie is a perfect summer afternoon treat. It’s cool, refreshing, healthy, and bursting with flavor!

 What goes into this smoothie:

 Frozen Berries: I prefer to use frozen berries because it eliminates the need for adding ice.
-I don’t like adding ice to my smoothies because the ice waters down the smoothie and does not add any flavor.
-You can use any combination of berries that you like.
+I don’t like adding ice to my smoothies because the ice waters down the smoothie and does not add flavor.
+You can use any combination of berries that you want.
 I prefer a mix of strawberries, blueberries, raspberries, and/or blackberries.

 Bananas: Bananas add to the smoothie’s creamy texture and are a healthy addition.
 If you don’t like bananas, you can always leave them out.